-- Before deciding what the appropriate glove is for your task at hand that will offer the greatest level of protection, assess the Risk of exposure to the Hazards involved in your task.
-This assessment should include a review of: - 1.
-The physical hazards (e.g., impacts, abrasion, tearing, puncture, fire/flames, temperature, and biological hazards).
-The requirement for chemical-resistant gloves.
-Check the safety data sheet (SDS) and other sources for information. - 2.
-Determine the flexibility and touch sensitivity needed for the task.
-This need may significantly limit the thickness of glove material that can be used.
-The requirement for textured or non-slip surfaces to improve grip must also be considered. - When selecting hand protection, always consult the appropriate SDS, Strike COP/SWP/SJP and manufacturer's specifications for the tools or equipment involved in the task. - Be aware that some materials may cause reactions in some workers such as allergies to latex offer alternatives where possible (i.e. Nitrile). - Do not wear gloves with metal parts near electrical equipment. - Particular care must be taken when selecting gloves for chemical operations as certain chemicals may pass easily through popular glove types always consult the SDS prior to use. - Any time that the HIAC process has identified the risk of Arc Flash, the Strike SWP 38 Arc Flash must be consulted in order to identify the proper risk category and the corresponding PPF. - Weather conditions must be taken into consideration when selecting hand protection (i.e., insulated gloves should be used in cold environments). - Hazard sources that need to be consider when selecting the appropriate protective equipment are: - Biological - o Chemical - Electrical - Flammable/Explosive - Mechanical - Nature - Noise - Temperature
+- Choose hand protection that provides protection from the hazard(s) of a specific job and adequately meets the specific tasks involved in the job (such as flexibility or dexterity). - When selecting hand protection, always consult appropriate SDS, Strike SJP/SWP and manufacturer's specifications for the tools or equipment involved in the task. - Be aware that some materials may cause reactions in some workers such as allergies to latex offer alternatives where possible (i.e. Nitrile). - Do not wear gloves with metal parts near electrical equipment. - Particular care must be taken when selecting gloves for chemical operations as certain chemicals may pass easily through popular glove types - always consult the SDS prior to use. - Any time that the HIAC process has identified the risk of Arc Flash, the Strike SWP 38 - Arc Flash must be consulted in order to identify the proper risk category and the corresponding PPE. - Weather conditions must be taken into consideration when selecting hand protection, i.e. insulated gloves should be used in cold environments. - When there is a risk of injury to the workers wrists by sparks entering a worker's sleeves, gauntlet gloves must be worn, i.e.: during welding or grinding.